class Tensor(T, S)

 : Tensor(T, S)

-Returns a view of the diagonal of a Tensor
+Returns a view of the diagonal of a Tensor.
+This method only works

 for two-dimensional arrays.